unrlight/T-SQL-quary-examples/readme.md

-# T-SQL quary examples
+# T-SQL query examples

-A sequence of T-SQL quarys made during the university T-SQL course.
+A sequence of T-SQL queries made during the university T-SQL course.